telerik/maui-docs/controls/collectionview/scrolling.md

 The CollectionView provides the `ScrollItemIntoView` method that allows you to programmatically scroll to an item in the CollectionView:

-* `ScrollItemIntoView`(`object item`)&mdash;Scrolls the visible area of the control so that the specified item is visible.
-The parameter is `item`&mdash;Specifies the item to scroll to.
+* `ScrollItemIntoView`(`object item, bool animate = true`)&mdash;Scrolls the visible area of the control so that the specified item is visible.
+The first parameter is `item`&mdash;Specifies the item to scroll to.

+The second parameter is the scrolling animation.
+The animation is displayed when scrolling an item into view.
+Disable the animation by setting the animate argument of the `ScrollItemIntoView` method to `false`.
+The default value is `true`.

 The following example demonstrates how to scroll to an item in the CollectionView control by using the `ScrollItemIntoView()` method.